Westside Christian High School: History

 In 2011, the school announced plans to move to Tigard and a new, larger campus (7.4 acres) where they planned to eventually grow their enrollment to 450 students.
 The school received a $1 million grant from the M.J.
 Murdock Charitable Trust, to help pay for the new location.

 In April 2013, Westside purchased the property at the intersection of Highway 99W and Highway 217, 20 minutes south of downtown Portland.
 They moved into this new campus in January 2014.

 Mission

 Westside is a non-denominational Christian school whose mission is to inspire Godly transformation and Christ-like character through exceptional education and intentional discipleship to impact the world for Christ.

 Faculty and staff

 The current head of Westside Christian High School is Stephen Torode.

-Dave Gasser has been the athletic director since 2011.
+Caleb Turner has been the athletic director since 2025.

 Academics

 Westside offers 10 AP classes: AP Language and Composition, AP Literature and Composition, AP Calculus AB, AP Biology, AP Physics, AP European History, AP US History, AP World History, AP Human Geography, and AP Studio Art.

 Westside offers 13 concurrent credit classes.
 WCHS has partnerships with both George Fox University (GFU) and Northwest Nazarene University (NNU) to offer concurrent high school and college credit through a selected group of classes, allowing students to obtain up to a total of 43 semester units.
 11 classes (12 through GFU and 1 through NNU) are eligible for concurrent credit.